eCommerce SEO: How We Grew Client Sales By 87%* In 6 Months (Case Study)

 Share:

-While an increase in online sales was expected during lockdown…
+Although an increase in online sales was expected during lockdown…

 …our results show those with a well-optimised online presence were – and are – in a unique position to capitalise on this increase in digital traffic, enquiries, and sales now and into the future.